-Our shared advantage in our communities and in the marketplace is our co-operative identity.
+Our advantage in our communities and in the marketplace is our co-operative identity.
 It’s what makes us a community asset.
 It’s what makes us root jobs and wealth in communities.
 It’s what brings us together to address issues both large and small for the betterment of our economy and society.
-It’s what makes members be able to actualize themselves fully by participating in their lives in a more un-alienable manner.
+It’s what makes members be able to actualize themselves fully by participating in their lives and communities.

 No other firms put members above profit in a democratic manner as co-operatives have done for over 150 years.
 Co-operatives are a dual nature organization putting social goals like food security, safe and affordable housing, secure banking services and dignified jobs as purposes with sound business operations as a method to achieve them.

 All co-operatives share the co-operative identity, principles and values which are stewarded by co-ops ourselves through the worldwide apex organization, the International Co-operative Alliance.

 A co-operative is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly owned and democratically-controlled enterprise.

 Engaging co-operatives with the co-operative identity, and protecting it, are core activities of VAWC as without being clearly member owned and run, all the benefits of co-operation and our distinguishing factors are at stake.
 Operating a successful co-operative is aided by the co-operative principles and values which are discussed in more length at ICA’s website

 1. Voluntary and Open Membership